-If you only need to install Oracle HTML DB and Oracle HTTP Server using the default settings into a new Oracle home, consider using Oracle Database Companion CD Installation Guide for hp-ux Itanium.
+If you only need to install Oracle HTML DB and Oracle HTTP Server using the default settings into a new Oracle home, consider using Oracle Database Companion CD Quick Installation Guide for hp Tru64 UNIX.

 How can I automate and streamline my processes for both traditional applications-based workflow as well as e-business integration workflow?